TlN3d/Klipper-Tool-Changer/README.md

    [include tool.cfg]
    ```

-3. Create a gcode macro that reads the data from headid and saves its values:
+3. Create a gcode macro that reads the data from `toolid` and saves its values:
    ```yaml
    [save_variables]
 	filename: /home/biqu/printer_data/ToolChanger/tool_state.cfg